vtex/shoreline/styleguides/admin-ui/src/theme/README.md

 ## Token List

-> List of all tokens and props that can consume it
+> List of all tokens and props that can consume it.
+Check [ThemeScales](https://theme-ui.com/theme-spec#theme-scales) for further reading

 ### Space